Amazebot/bbot.chat/public/docs/thought.md

 in the current path.
 If matched, callbacks can **respond** and further a conversation or complete a simple exchange.

-Add a middleware piece via `.listenMiddleware` to fire on every matching branch, to interrupt or modify the state.
+Add a middleware piece via `.middleware.listen` to fire on every matching branch, to interrupt or modify the state.

 ### 3. Understand